biocatiit/website/content/pages/users_howto_microprobe_design.rst

 The detector is not counting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the ulikely event that the EPICS software which communicates with the detector via the Saturn electronics hangs, you must restart the EPICS DXP software:
+In the unlikely event that the EPICS software which communicates with the detector via the Saturn electronics hangs, you must restart the EPICS DXP software:

 #.
 Close the MCA window